I3oris/reply/README.md

     # Compute the indentation from the expression
   end

-  def word_delimiters : Regex
-    # Return the word delimiters used for pick the word for auto-completion
-  end

   def save_in_history?(expression : String) : Bool
     # Return whether the expression is saved in history
   end